 ABAQUS Welding Interface (AWI) plugin is added to the main program.
 The Plugin has 5 different sections that required to be filled in together with the boundary conditions before running the simulation.
 In the first section, welding seam and maximum weld temperature are set to a value of 1500 °C. The second section which is the pass control is the most important step in welding simulation.
 In this section, the torch time step increment, maximum number of increments and the maximum allowed temperature are defined.
-In this section, moreover, the heat transfer coefficient and temperature of 21 °C for all surfaces (Front, Back, Front, Top and Sides).
+In this section, moreover, the heat transfer coefficient and temperature are defined at the surface boundaries.
+In this work, a value of 0.025 mW/mm2 K is set for the heat transfer coefficient and a temperature of 21 °C for all surfaces (Front, Back, Front, Top and Sides).
 Radiation is neglected to minimize the computation time.
 The third step is the number of passes or step to complete the simulation.
 The fourth step defines the heat transfer element type and a linear heat transfer model is selected, heat-transfer output properties are also chosen.
 In the final section, the model is generated.
 A summary of the conditions used in the simulation is listed in Table 2.